tomfran/typo/README.md

 ## 4 Support

-If you use the theme or found it useful you can support me by leaving a star ⭐ to Typo's Github repository or opening issues and PRs with fixes or new features.
+If you use the theme or found it useful you can support me by leaving a star ⭐ to Typo's Github repository.

----

-**Things to work on**

-- Footer on Safari is slightly bugged, and is placed too far down the page;
-- Performance improvement on heavy post pages;
-- Translations.
+Contributions are always welcome, feel free to open issues and PRs with fixes or new features.